 Enforcement of policies about employee rights and discrimination is part of Genan's ongoing management development.
 A Code of Conduct has been implemented which both employees, customers and suppliers must comply with.
 Genan has furthermore set up a whistleblower scheme, through which confidential reporting can be made to an external law firm with expertise in whistleblower schemes.
 Reports can be submitted anonymously, should a whistleblower wish to do so.
-Not only employees but anyone associated with Genan can use the scheme - e.g. suppliers, customers and business associates.
-Throughout 2022, no violations of Genan's policies have been noted in relation to staff and working conditions - neither in daily operations nor through the whistleblower scheme.
+Not only employees but anyone associated with Genan may use this scheme - e.g. suppliers, customers and business associates.
+Throughout 2023, no violations of Genan's policies have been noted in relation to staff and working conditions - neither in daily operations nor through the whistleblower scheme.

-Workplace safety is monitored through an extensive reporting system - at each individual workplace as well as at overall management level - where work-related accidents categorised as TF1 and TF2 (no. of accidents per 1 million hours worked) are registered in the same way as are monthly, financial results.
+Workplace safety is monitored through an extensive reporting system - at each individual workplace as well as at overall management level - where work-related accidents (no. of accidents per 1 million hours worked) categorised as TF1 or TF2 are registered in the same way as are monthly, financial results.